TransitionsAbroad.com Home. Transitions Abroad founded 1977.

 Mayan ruins

-Kobi Weaver Kobi Weaver is an archaeologist and educator currently living in Louisiana.
-She is the writer behind a blog that hopes to strike a balance between travel, family, and graduate school.
+Student author Kobi Weaver.
+Kobi Weaver is an archaeologist and educator currently living in Louisiana.
+She writes a blog and hopes to strike a balance between travel, family, and graduate school.

 Related Topics